Tobias Schützenauer

-Tobias Schützenauer (born 19 May 1997) is an Austrian footballer who plays as a goalkeeper for Austrian Football Bundesliga club LASK.
+Tobias Schützenauer (born 19 May 1997) is an Austrian professional footballer who plays as a goalkeeper for Austrian Football Bundesliga club LASK.

 Career

 GAK Jugend

 Schützenauer started his youth career with GAK Jugend in 2010.

 Sturm Graz

 Schützenauer started his career in the Sturm Graz youth system in July 2010.
 He worked his way up through the academy, playing for the U15 and U16 teams before getting a chance in the B-Team.
 He made 49 appearances for the B-Squad before getting promoted to the senior team on 7 January 2014.
-He made his first appearance for the senior squad on 24 May 2015 in a 2-1 victory over Admira Wacker.
+He made his first appearance for the senior squad on 24 May 2015 in a 2–1 victory over Admira Wacker.
 He came on in the 35th minute, replacing an injured Christian Gratzei.

 SCR Altach

 Schützenauer signed with SCR Altach on 29 June 2023.

 Dinamo Tbilisi

 On 16 November 2024, Dinamo Tbilisi announced the signing of Schützenauer on a short-term contract until the end of the 2024 Erovnuli Liga season, with an option for an additional season.
 On 15 January 2025, Dinamo Tbilisi announced that Schützenauer had left the club after his contract had expired.